smichaelsen/melon-images/Readme.md

 ## Breaking Changes

+### From 1.x to 2.x

+If you're using custom markup to output your image the width and height are now enclosed in a `\Smichaelsen\MelonImages\Domain\Dto\Dimensions` object.
+In practice this means you will have to change `fallbackImageData.width` to `fallbackImageData.dimensions.width`.

 ### From 0.8 to 0.9

 With upgrading you will lose all cropping information.
 You need to crop the images again the backend.